discord-math/discord-math.github.io/helper-commands.md

 > Please don't repeatedly close and claim a new channel with the exact same question.
 This erases all previous progress made towards your problem and is confusing for helpers, making it more difficult to help you.
 Please be patient, even if your channel has not received much attention.

 ### `!occupied`
 > Someone else is already using this help channel.
-If you need help with a question, please open your own help channel/thread (see ⁠#how-to-get-help for instructions).
+If you need help with a question, please open your own help channel/thread (see [⁠#how-to-get-help](https://discord.com/channels/268882317391429632/488120190538743810){: .mention} for instructions).

 ### `!redir`
 > This channel is only for on-topic discussion.
 Please take casual conversation to ⁠#discussion or ⁠#chill.